itmm/hex/docs/add.md

 		i + 1;
 @end(duplicate)
 ```
-* The insert invalidates the iterator
+* the insert invalidates the iterator
 * so the offset is saved
-* A copy of the current block is inserted before the current block
+* a copy of the current block is inserted before the current block
-* That is the wrong way around but easier
+* that is the wrong way around but easier
 * and doesn't matter in the end
-* The new current block is set to the old current block
+* the new current block is set to the old current block
 * which is now the second of the two duplicates